kuzzleio/documentation/src/sdk-reference/js/6/getting-started/raw-web/index.md

 ```

 <div class="alert alert-info">
-If you are performing a clean install you might get some `UNMET PEER DEPENDENCY` warnings, these are safe to ignore as they refer to optional dependencies.
+If you are performing a clean install you might get some <code>UNMET PEER DEPENDENCY</code> warnings, these are safe to ignore as they refer to optional dependencies.
 </div>

 Then, create an `index.html` file with the following structure: